Nara-Bayaraa/Nara-Bayaraa/README.md

 ---

 ### Welcome to my **QA Automation Engineer Portfolio**!
+This space highlights my experience in software quality assurance, showcasing various test cases, bug reports, and API testing collections to demonstrate my skills in manual and automated testing.

+# About Me
 With 5+ years of experience in software quality assurance, I specialize in **test automation, process optimization, and delivering reliable software releases**.

 ---